houcinhadjaissa-cyber/Autopro/docs/MASTER_PLAN.md

 - **Human updates** the "CURRENT STATUS" and "NEXT STEP" sections after each session
 - **AI updates** the "COMPLETED LOG" and feature statuses after each build
 - **Never delete history** — only append to the COMPLETED LOG
-- This file contains EVERYTHING from the 4 master lists — no need to re-paste them
+- This file contains EVERYTHING from the 4 master lists + 38-file audit — no need to re-paste them

 ---